ibm-cloud-docs/mas-ms/operations.md

 #### 3.2  Traps
 {: #traps}

-The following are common "traps" that can occur in Maximo and TRIRIGA SaaS implementation projects.
+The following are common "traps" that can occur in MAS implementation projects.

 * Report Developer Access
 * Planning & Organizing VPN configuration to support integration(s)
-* Not ordering Enhanced Access DEV Environment(s) (see section 1.
-0 Planning)
 * Inability to submit case tickets (see IBM SRE Services Support)
 * Not engaging the IBM SRE team early, esp regarding networking (see section 3.6 below 'Back End Access')
 * Not planning or coordinating a detailed go live plan and schedule